sdr-enthusiasts/docker-planefence/README-discord-alerts.md

 ## Bring your bot into a server

-- In the left-hand sidebar of your Application's plage click the "OAuth 2" button and then "URL Generator" below that.
+- In the left-hand sidebar of your Application's page click the "OAuth 2" button and then "URL Generator" below that.

 - In the Scopes list we only need to check the "bot" box.
 It should be in the middle row, 5th entry down.